Moukoko makes new piece of Bundesliga history with first Dortmund goal | Goal.com

 In six appearances for Dortmund, though, Moukoko, who came to the fore for his prodigious scoring rate at youth level, was still waiting for his first senior goal.

-That wait is now over as he provided an instant response for coach-less BVB after they fell behind in the German capital.
+That wait is now over as he provided an instant response for Dortmund after they fell behind against Union Berlin on Friday.

 The youngster, who started his second consecutive Bundesliga game, was on target on the hour to equalise, just three minutes after Taiwo Awoniyi had fired Union into the lead.